-I’m in the midst of creating a separate post with my basic packing list, so I’ll save that for later.
+I have a separate post with my basic packing list, so click here to see the complete list.
 But once you’ve got your essentials like clothes, toothbrush, and deodorant, there are a few other things I’d recommend.

 Eye mask + ear plugs

 I usually just take an eye mask, but if you are a light sleeper, these both will come in handy — especially if you are staying in a hostel, riding an overnight train, or just in a noisy neighborhood for the night.

 This is a big one.
 If you are a student, DO NOT FORGET IT!
 It can save you tons of money.
 In Europe, many sights offer discounts up to 1/2 price for those with valid students IDs.
 Even if they don’t specify, it never hurts to ask.

 Weekend outfit + necessities

 This one is for the over-packers who check a bag and don’t just take a carry on.
 Always have enough in your carry-on to get you through the next couple days in case your checked bags get lost.
 It’s happens often enough to be prepared in case your bag gets sent to Australia instead of Austria.